 If your portable dishwasher won't drain it could potentially that the air gap — which has a cap over it and is usually near the sink — is dirty.
 Lift up the cap, and dig out any debris inside.

 Another reason why your dishwasher isn't draining could be a dirty drainage hose, which captures water moving out of the tub and takes it to the household drain.
 A drainage hose can easily be cleaned out with a plastic spoon.
 While you're cleaning it, observe if the hose is kinked, and straighten it.
 If the hose is crushed or badly kinked, you need a new one.

 The drainage hose must connect to either the air gap or the household drain.
 If the home drain is clogged, the dishwasher won't drain.
 Clean out the drain and internal plumbing with plumbing supplies.

+The issue could also be that the drain valve is clogged.
 The drain valve is located inside the drainage hose, and you'll want to remove any objects that may be stuck in this valve.
-The valve has a solenoid that causes it to open and close.
+Lastly, you should check the solenoid valve, which makes the drain open and close.
 Use a multimeter, and test this solenoid for resistance.
 If you don't get a reading between infinity and 40 ohms, the solenoid is defective, and you need a new one.

-If you haven't used your portable dishwasher for a while, the motor can get stuck.
+If you haven't used your portable dishwasher for a while, the motor can get stuck, which can cause it to not drain properly.
 Unplug the dishwasher, and remove the main access panel.
 Turn the motor to free it.